 Additionally, whether the processor is unlocked and thus overclockable can be an important factor, and whether it comes with a good enough stock cooler or not.

 The current platforms for consumer and gaming processors run the 4th generation of AMD Ryzen processor or the Intel 12000 series.
 For high performance workstation workloads, the Threadripper 3000 processors are the absolute high end.

 How fast a processor is can't be judged by looking at its specifications, if the processors are not of exactly the same series.
 That is because of the big architectural differences that are more important than for example the number of cores alone, or the clock.
 Comparing results in the relevant benchmarks is the only valid approach.
 The meta benchmark is useful here, as it allows to see the ranking and benchmark results of all relevant processors of the last years.

-Alternative on the Intel side is the Core i5-9400F.
-Also having 6 cores, it only has 6 threads and uses the socket 1151 that is not guaranteed to see additional upgrade options.
-As a locked processor it can't be overclocked and the stock cooler that comes with it should be replaced.
-It is thus a bit worse than the 3600, but its performance itself and initial asking price is quite good.
-Gamers targeting high refresh rate gaming will get slightly higher FPS from the Intel Core i7-9700K, an unlocked 8-core processor and our second alternative to the Ryzen processor.
+Alternative on the Intel side is the Core i5-12400.
+It also has 6 cores and 12 threads.
+As a locked processor it can't be overclocked and the stock cooler that comes with it should probably be replaced.
+It is thus a bit more limited than the 5600X, but its performance itself and initial asking price are quite good.
+Gamers targeting high refresh rate gaming will get higher FPS from the Intel Core i5-12600K, an unlocked 6-core processor with 12 threads and our second alternative to the Ryzen processor.

 When picking a graphics card the most important factor is again performance in the relevant, non-synthetic benchmarks.
 As collected in our gpu benchmark.
 The only factor resembling the core/thread limit of processors is VRAM: How much memory the card has can be important to run higher settings in games.
 And for tasks like Machine Learning, where more exotic specifications like CUDA cores or Stream processors become relevant.
 Apart from that, picking a gpu involves: